InditexTech/gh-sherpa/docs/USAGE.md

 #### Optional parameters

 * `--base`: Base branch for checkout.
 By default is the default branch.
-* `--no-fetch`: The base branch and current branch will not be fetched.
+* `--no-fetch`: Remote branches will not be fetched.
 * `--yes, -y`: The branch will be created without confirmation.

 ### Possible scenarios